diwako/stalker_anomalies/README.md

     * Electra
     * Burner
     * Teleport
-* Anomaly detector in ACE self-interact (no item requirement)
+* Anomaly detector (item requirement can be added)
+* It is possible to throw bolts (item requirement can be added)
 * System to show anomalies only around players to safe those scarce FPS

 Planned:
-* Anomaly detector needs a configured item (probably the banana)
 * Some more anomalies
-* Respawn support
 * Handling for anything dropping into an anomaly that is not human